wubin28/wuzhenbens_playground/word_count_cpp/README.md

 Divides the given file into a specified number of chunks.
 It calculates the file size and then creates chunks of equal size (the last chunk may be slightly larger).

 Side Effects:
-- Prints the file size and range of each chunk to standard output
+- Prints the file size and range of each chunk using threadSafeOutput function

 Input Parameters:
 - filePath: const std::filesystem::path&